Hacker-Code-J/Hacker-Code-J/README.md

 </div>

-### KongJu University- Information Security Gifted Education Center 🏅
+### Kongju University - Information Security Gifted Education Center 🏅
 - **Best Completion Award (2016 & 2017)**
   - Recognized for outstanding performance and commitment to excellence in the specialized curriculum focused on advanced cryptographic techniques and information security principles.
 Demonstrated exceptional skills in problem-solving, mathematical analysis, and the practical application of cryptographic concepts.

-### Crypto & Security Engineering Laboratory - Undergraduate Research Student Internship (2024~) 🔍
+### Crypto & Security Engineering Lab - Undergraduate Research Student Internship (2024~) 🔍
 - **LEA Implementation and Verification**
   - Engaged in the practical implementation of the Lightweight Encryption Algorithm (LEA), focusing on optimizing performance and ensuring robust security.
 Conducted thorough verification processes to validate the algorithm's effectiveness against various cryptographic attacks.